UPDATE: Jamaica is open for tourists again, but only if you follow all of these rules

 Upon arrival and after passing all health screenings, healthy tourists must remain within the “COVID-19 resiliency corridor” spanning the northern coastline between Negril and Portland along the main road, according to Jamaican Prime Minister Andrew Holness.
-Only hotels or cottages licensed by the Tourist Board Act are permitted to host guests during 15 to 30 June.
+Only hotels or cottages licensed by the Tourist Board Act are permitted to host guests during this phase of reopening.

 Non-Jamaican tourists who plan to travel outside of the approved tourist zone must be tested for COVID-19, and will be required to quarantine in their hotel room or intended address until test results come back.
 Tourists who test positive must remain in quarantine for the duration of their illness, either in their current place of shelter or at a government-designated facility.

 The cheapest flights begin at £608 round trip on Air Canada departing from London (LHR) with a stopover in Toronto (YYZ) and in Dublin (DUB) on the way back.